junxit/us-congress-bills-119/metadata.md

 - 2025-06-27 — Introduced in House
 - 2025-06-27 — Introduced in House
 - 2025-06-27 — Referred to the House Committee on Foreign Affairs.
+- 2025-07-22 — Committee Consideration and Mark-up Session Held
+- 2025-07-22 — Ordered to be Reported by the Yeas and Nays: 47 - 3.
+- 2025-09-02 — Considered under suspension of the rules. (consideration: CR H3726-3727)
+- 2025-09-02 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4215.
+- 2025-09-02 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-09-02 — Mr. Baumgartner moved to suspend the rules and pass the bill.
+- 2025-09-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3726)
+- 2025-09-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3726)